MarcoBetti1/llmchess/README.md

 # TODO
-- Check if in batch mode when one game ends, others will continue.
+- **Batch optimization**: See about combining different tests where sum (# total games) < Max batch size.
+Can batches be submitted in parallel?
-- Add a cancel for batching.
-Since we often run tests and dont wait for batch results this may waste tokens.
+- **Black/White config settings**: Add an option for both where the test is doubled one for black one for white.
-- Clean up env vars
+- **Config simplifcation**: make config simpler and [more intuitive](#test-params)
-- Clean/Fix/Test Engine opponent
+- **Log system**: Current unused logging system takes up a space in code and config.
+At least move option to profile?

-### RESULTS
+- **Batch cancel**: Since we often run tests and dont wait for batch results this may waste tokens.  (later if running in app, manual for now)
-python -u scripts/summarize_results.py --root runs/prelim --sort-by avg_legal_rate
+- **Play one**: Not a huge reason to have this functionality.
+Although having a single game controlled manually could be fun, maybe if I think the llm can beat me in chess.

-# LLM Chess (Simplified)
+# LLM Chess

 A lightweight benchmark to test LLMs on chess with light agent system:
 Currently 1 agent who: